cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 ```

-Here are some benefits off applying this approach to dealing with Setup and Teardown:
+Here are some benefits off applying this approach for managing Setup and Teardown:

-1. As the whole code is explicitly called, is much easier to comprehend test case logic.
+1. The explicit invocation of setup and teardown codes as part of test case execution enhances understanding of each test case's logic.
-2. Setup and teardown codes are part of test case execution so it's easier to detect any issues and it's much easier to maintain and assess test performance.
+1. As setup and teardown codes are integral to the test case execution, it simplifies issue detection, maintenance, and performance assessment.
-3. It's much easier to create more versatile and reusable test fixture that can be parametrized.
-As the setup code is called explicitly, it's much easier to pass parameters that will adjust fixture to a given test case needs.
+1. The approach allows for the creation of versatile and reusable test fixtures.
+Since setup code is explicitly called, it's straightforward to pass parameters that adapt the fixture to the specific needs of a given test case.
-4. TestCaseFixture type can serve as a container for a resources that need to be share between Setup and Teardown logic as well as for those elements that will be needed to access from the test case.
-Thanks to that, test fixture's elements are easy to discover and they are access in a explicit way.
+1. The TestCaseFixture type can serve as containers for resources needed both in Setup and Teardown logic and for elements accessed within the test case.
+This makes fixture elements easily discoverable and explicitly accessible.
-5. Test fixtures can be reused between test classes without the need for inheritance.
+1. Test fixtures can be reused between different test classes, eliminating the need for inheritance.
-6. This method is independent of the test framework.
+1. This method is independent of the test framework.
 It can be employed with NUnit, xUnit, or any framework of your choice.

-I have been successfully using this method for many years, keeping test maintenance without excessive effort.
+I have been successfully using this method for many years, keeping test maintainable without excessive effort.